vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 }
 ```

-# Hybrid ECS: Using ComponentSystem to work with existing GameObject & Components
+# Hybrid ECS: Using ComponentSystem to work with existing GameObject & components

-There is a lot of existing code based on **MonoBehaviour**, **GameObject** and friends.
+There is a lot of existing code based on MonoBehaviour, GameObject and friends.
 We want to make it easy to work with existing GameObjects and existing components.
-But make it easy to transition one piece at a time to the **ComponentSystem** style approach.
+But make it easy to transition one piece at a time to the ComponentSystem style approach.

 In the example above you can see that we simply iterate over all components that contain both Rotator and Transform components.

 **How does ECS know about Rotator and Transform?**

-In order to iterate over components like in the **Rotator** example, those entities have to be known to the **EntityManager**.
+In order to iterate over components like in the Rotator example, those entities have to be known to the **EntityManager**.

 ECS ships with the **GameObjectEntity** component.
-On **OnEnable**, the **GameObjectEntity** component creates an entity with all components on the game object.
-As a result the full game object and all its components are now iterable by **ComponentSystems**.
+On **OnEnable**, the GameObjectEntity component creates an entity with all components on the GameObject.
+As a result the full GameObject and all its components are now iterable by ComponentSystems.

-> Thus for the time being you must add a **GameObjectEntity** component on each game object that you want to be visible / iterable from the **ComponentSystem**.
+> Thus for the time being you must add a GameObjectEntity component on each GameObject that you want to be visible / iterable from the ComponentSystem.

 **What does this mean for my game?**

 It means that you can one by one, convert behavior from **MonoBehaviour.Update** methods into ComponentSystems.
-You can in fact keep all your data in a **MonoBehaviour**, and this is in fact a very simple way of starting the transition to ECS style code.
+You can in fact keep all your data in a MonoBehaviour, and this is in fact a very simple way of starting the transition to ECS style code.

-So your scene data remains in game objects & components.
+So your scene data remains in GameObjects & components.
 You continue to use **[GameObject.Instantiate](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html)** to create instances etc.

-You simply move the contents of your **MonoBehaviour.Update** into a **ComponentSystem.OnUpdate** method.
-The data is kept in the same **MonoBehaviour** or other components.
+You simply move the contents of your MonoBehaviour.Update into a **ComponentSystem.OnUpdate** method.
+The data is kept in the same MonoBehaviour or other components.

 **What you get:**

 + Separation of data & behavior resulting in cleaner code
 + Systems operate on many objects in batch, avoiding per object virtual calls.
 It is easy to apply optimizations in batch.
 (See **deltaTime** optimization above.)
 + You can continue to use existing inspectors, editor tools etc

 **What you don't get:**

 - Instantiation time will not improve
 - Load time will not improve
-- Data is accessed randomly, no linear memory access gurantees
+- Data is accessed randomly, no linear memory access guarantees
 - No multicore
 - No [SIMD](https://en.wikipedia.org/wiki/SIMD)

-So using **ComponentSystem**, **GameObject** and **MonoBehaviour** is a great first step to writing ECS code.
-It gives you some quick performance improvements, but it doesn't tap the full range of performance benefits available.
+So using ComponentSystem, GameObject and MonoBehaviour is a great first step to writing ECS code.
+It gives you some quick performance improvements, but it does not tap the full range of performance benefits available.

 # Pure ECS: Full-on performance - IComponentData & Jobs

 One motivation to use ECS is because you want your game to have optimal performance.
-By optimal performance we mean that if you were to hand write all of your code using SIMD intrinsics (custom data layouts for each loop) then you would end up with similar performance to what you get when writing simple ECS code.)
+By optimal performance we mean that if you were to hand write all of your code using SIMD intrinsics (custom data layouts for each loop) then you would end up with similar performance to what you get when writing simple ECS code.

-The **C# Job System** TODO LINK does not support managed class types; only structs and **Native Containers**.
+The **C# Job System** TODO LINK does not support managed class types; only structs and **NativeContainers**.
 So only **IComponentData** can be safely accessed in a C# Job.

-The **EntityManager** makes hard guarantees about [linear memory layout](https://en.wikipedia.org/wiki/Flat_memory_model) of the component data.
-This is an important part of the great performance you can achieve with C# jobs using **IComponentData**.
+The EntityManager makes hard guarantees about [linear memory layout](https://en.wikipedia.org/wiki/Flat_memory_model) of the component data.
+This is an important part of the great performance you can achieve with C# jobs using IComponentData.

 ECS provides a wide variety of ways of iterating over the relevant entities and components. ([Here is a list of them all](https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/Assets/ECS/BoidsECS/BoidToInstanceRendererTransform.cs).)